raspberrypilearning/non-player-characters/en/step_5.md

 --- task ---

-Double-click on the 'FollowController' script and create a public GameObject variable.
-Add code so that the script can access the 'Player' attributes
+Double-click on the **FollowController** script and create a public GameObject variable.
+Add code so that the script can access the 'Player' attributes:

 --- code ---
 ---